jleonard2099/LHG_CollegeBB/README.md

 Contact me at my [profile page](https://github.com/jleonard2099/jleonard2099/tree/main) for now.
 See future revisions to this for possible links to bug trackers / etc. as they are considered.

+## Project Status
+Code has been re-worked to compile in a modern environment.
+Code for menu navigation is completely re-factored, and has been consolidated so it can be supported for Linux / Mac compile in QB64.

+Things are moving along as fast as personal time allows for now, which is pretty well now.
+Anticipate finished product by September 2022.
+This only involves re-factoring game play code.

 # Roadmap
 ## Phase 1